huggingface/datasets/datasets/cedr/README.md

 ### Supported Tasks and Leaderboards

-This dataset is intended for multi-class, multi-label emotion classification.
+This dataset is intended for multi-label emotion classification.

 ### Languages